levonk/data-integration/Implementor.md

 	  * Partitioned by Ingest datetime
 	  * md5 or other checksum validation iff available
 	  * control file asserted iff available
-      * Full loads should come in under a different partition and the table pointer should be changed
+      * Full loads should come in under a different partition and the table pointer should be changed if we know things are successful
 	* Data quality
       * All cumulatives should be increasing
       * outputs follow naming standards for underlying *.parquet files and within metastore